-- Llama Llama: The Company recently announced it has been appointed to lead the worldwide expansion of Anna Dewdney's New York Times bestselling and multiple award-winning children's book franchise, Llama Llama.
-The Company will be creating, for the first time, animated content based on the Llama Llama books for multiplatform distribution in addition to a global licensing and merchandise program for Llama Llama across a multitude of categories, including toys, games, apparel, accessories, bedding, and healthy snacks to be introduced in 2016. - Space Princesses (working title): Space Princesses is space-adventure / comedy series targeted toward tween girls blending fashion, music, and friendship. - Girl's Property #2: A second girls' property targeted toward tween girls is based on an existing and established brand currently in the retail market. - Stan Lee Property #2: A kid-friendly superhero brand developed with Stan Lee to appeal to a younger audience.
+- Llama Llama: On February 19, 2015 the Company announced it was appointed to lead the worldwide expansion of Anna Dewdney's New York Times bestselling and multiple award-winning children's book franchise, Llama Llama.
+The Company will be creating, for the first time, animated content based on the Llama Llama books for multiplatform distribution in addition to a global licensing and merchandise program for Llama Llama across a multitude of categories, including toys, games, apparel, accessories, bedding, and healthy snacks to be introduced in 2016. - Space Pop (working title): Space Pop is space-adventure / comedy series targeted toward tween girls blending fashion, music, and friendship scheduled for mid 2016 release, the property has already secured several licenses over multiple categories. - Girl's Property #2: A second girls' property targeted toward tween girls is based on an existing and established brand currently in the retail market. - Stan Lee Property #2: A kid-friendly superhero brand developed with Stan Lee to appeal to a younger audience.